hhu-stups/prob2_ui/src/main/helpsources/help_en/ProB2UI.md

 * In the middle
 	* the [State View](Main%20View/State%20View.md), containing the current state of the B machine,
-    * the [State Visualisation](Main%20View/State%20Visualisation.md), containing a visualisation,
-    * the [VisB-Plugin](Main%20View/VisB.md), offering further visualisation options, if corresponding .json and .svg-files are provided.
+    * the Visualisationview that offers fast access to two visualisation-options: the [State Visualisation](Main%20View/State%20Visualisation.md) and the [VisB-Plugin](Main%20View/VisB.md)
     * the [Editor](Main%20View/Editor.md), to edit und save currently loaded machines,
 	* the [B Console](Main%20View/B%20Console.md), a built-in console to evaluate B-formulas.